Analía Capponi-Savolainen: Children’s singing ecologies in culturally diverse societies

 Abstract

-Children’s singing has been extensively studied in music education over recent decades by emphasising effective vocal skill-development and vocal pedagogy, approaching children’s cultures through song repertoires.
-However, little is known about the meanings that young children ascribe to singing, and their experiences of singing, in increasingly diversifying educational contexts, especially in times when global (e.g. UN’s Convention on the Rights of the Child) and national policies (The Child Strategy in Finland) are urging societies to better take into account children’s perspectives in decision-making.
-The objective of this study is to construct a new understanding of young children’s singing, conceptualised as singing ecologies, and to highlight that singing in schools may have a much wider role than mere musical learning and vocal expression.
-The knowledge gap in music education is addressed by asking: What meanings do children ascribe to singing within their ecologies?
+Children’s singing has been extensively studied in music education over recent decades by emphasising effective vocal skill-development and vocal pedagogy, as well as by approaching children’s cultures through song repertoires.
+However, little is known about the meanings young children ascribe to singing and their experiences of singing in increasingly diversifying educational contexts, in times when global (e.g. UN’s Convention on the Rights of the Child) and national policies (The Child Strategy in Finland) are urging societies to better take into account children’s perspectives on decision-making that concerns their own lives.
+The objective of this study is to develop a new, interdisciplinary understanding of young children’s singing, conceptualised as singing ecologies, and to highlight that singing in schools may have a much wider role than mere musical learning and vocal expression.
+The knowledge gap is addressed by asking: What meanings do children ascribe to singing within their ecologies?

 The findings show that first-graders are already aware of how their singing relates to their social-ecological relationships and are able to reflect verbally on their experiences.
-The analysis shows how children navigate between public and private singing and produce spaces of trust and freedom through singing.
+They furthermore show how children navigate between public and private singing and produce spaces of trust and freedom through singing.
 They produce singing spaces for their own uses: to handle everyday life struggles, to create new ways of acting and participating, and to exercise their political voice by addressing their stance.
-The analysis illustrates the importance of the qualities of the relationships that children experience in places of singing.
-They also recognise an existing gap between singing in school and singing outside school, as well as the meanings of singing in school, in which singing appears as an adult-led activity that is sometimes resisted.
+The findings illustrate the importance of the qualities of the relationships that children experience in places of singing.
+Children also recognise the difference between singing in school and singing outside school, as well as the meanings of singing in school, in which singing appears as an adult-led activity that is sometimes resisted.
 For the children, feeling connected with and accepted by others in school is fundamental.
 Children varied in terms of how eager they were to share their cultural differences and home cultures through singing and music education in their school.
-Furthermore, the analysis shows that young children seek for opportunities to produce in-between spaces of singing in school, for example in the school yard or even in secret in the classroom.
+Furthermore, the findings show that young children seek for opportunities to produce in-between spaces of singing in school, for example in the school yard or even in secret in the classroom.

 Biography